Guides

 How does PERMANOVA work and what do the results mean?

 PERMANOVA stands for Permutational multivariate analysis of variance [1,2], and is a non-parametric multivariate statistical test.
-The test is based on the prior calculation of the distance between any two cohorts included to the Principal Coordinate Analysis of beta diversity.
+The test is based on the prior calculation of the distance between any two cohorts.
 PERMANOVA measures the sum-of-squares within and between cohorts and makes use of the F test to compare within-cohort to between-cohort variance.
 PERMANOVA draws tests for significance by comparing the actual F test result to that gained from random permutations of the objects between the groups.

 PERMANOVA is used to compare cohorts of samples and test the null hypothesis that the centroids and dispersion of the cohorts (as defined by the 3-dimensional Principal Coordinate space) are equivalent for all cohorts.